FTC-23206/.github/docs/_pond/01d-getting-started.md

 > File: Configuration

-Any robot needs configurations values, and most likely, lots of them!
-While *Pond* doesn't require [FTC Dashboard], its is defined in a way that it makes it easy to have the required configuration values defined in a way that is compatible with its use.
+All robots need configurations values, and most likely, lots of them!
+While *Pond* does not require [FTC Dashboard], it's defined in a way to make it easy for the required configuration values to be compatible with its use.

 ```java
 public class Configuration {